aguilar-gomez/genome_processing/README.md

 11. Run BUSCO

 Note: Most of the codes here do not take arguments, if somebody would want to use them, please submit and issue and I will make them more universal.
 You can also use them, but change the names of the files that it takes as an input.
-Sorry for the inconviniences (and lazy coding).